Preocts/eggbot/README.md

 - Definable greetings, both DM and chat, for new user joins
 - A custom, regex driven, alert system that watches for mentions of your choice called ShoulderBird
 - Highly definable permission based chat commands
   - Control by Guild, Channels, Roles, and Users
+- Bot Guard - an allow list for bots that kicks unexpected bots to reduce noise/spam/scams
 - more features in the works

 ----